Nieky Holzken: ONE Championship

 Holzken returned to kickboxing when he signed for ONE Championship, making his debut with a second round KO over Cosmo Alexandre at ONE Championship: Warrior's Dream in November 2018.

 He would challenge Regian Eersel for the inaugural ONE Lightweight Kickboxing World Championship at ONE Championship: Enter the Dragon in May 2019 and lose via unanimous decision.
 The two would rematch for the title in October 2019 at ONE Championship: Dawn of Valor, but Holzken lost again via unanimous decision.

 It was announced that Nieky Holzken would face Elliot Compton at ONE Championship: Big Bang 2 on December 11, 2020.
 It was also revealed that Holzken had signed a six-fight contract extension with ONE after his original contract expired.
 Holzken knocked Compton out in the first round, with a liver shot.

 Holzken faced John Wayne Parr in a Muay Thai bout at ONE on TNT 3 on April 21, 2021.
 He won the bout via TKO after dropping Parr with a head kick in the second round.
 A mere fortnight after the bout Holzken announced that his contract had expired and he became a free agent.

 On September 13, 2021, Holzken announced that he had signed a new multi-fight contract with ONE Championship.

+In November 2021, Combat Press ranked him as the #5 welterweight kickboxer in the world.

 As the first fight of his new six-fight contract, Holzken was scheduled to face the one-time ONE Lightweight Kickboxing title challenger Islam Murtazaev at ONE: X on March 26, 2022.
 With the removal of all Russian athletes from the event as a result of the 2022 Russian invasion of Ukraine, Murtazaev was replaced by Sinsamut Klinmee and the fight was changed to Muay Thai rules.
 He lost the fight by a second-round knockout.

-Holzken was expected to face the one-time ONE welterweight title challenger Islam Murtazaev at ONE 162 on October 21, 2022.
-He withdrew with an injury on four days before the bout was supposed to take place.
+Holzken was scheduled to face Islam Murtazaev at ONE 162 on October 21, 2022.
+However, Holzken withdrew with an injury on four days before the bout was supposed to take place.

+Holzken faced Arian Sadiković at ONE Fight Night 11 on June 10, 2023.
+At the weigh-ins, Holzken weighed in at 176 pounds, 6 pounds over the lightweight limit.
+As a result, the bout proceeded as a catchweight and Holzken was fined 30% of his fight purse, which went to Sadiković.
+He lost the fight by unanimous decision.

+Holzken faced Yoshihiro Akiyama in a special-rules bout at ONE 165 on January 28, 2024.
+The match, contested in MMA gloves, will be three rounds: the first round being boxing rules, the second round being Muay Thai rules, and the third round being MMA rules.
+Holzken won the fight by technical knockout in the first round.
+This win earned the $50,000 Performance of the Night awards.

+On March 14th 2025, Holzken faced Sinsamut Klinmee in a highly anticipated rematch.
+Holzken won the fight by a 1st round knock-out after being knocked down himself only moments before.
+This win earned him another $50,000 Performance Bonus.